Not Even the Ghosts

 She had a lot more patience with my sister.
 Maybe because she wasn’t a boy.

-“Do you believe in souls?” my sister asked her, when she was making a beef paste sandwich.
+“Do you believe that people have souls?” my sister asked her, when she was making a beef paste sandwich.

 “I do,” she replied—slopping it on the bread.
 It smelled like dog food and sparkled wetly.